c-chiniquy/genetic-algorithm-car/README.md

-# Visualizing Genetic Algorithms and Solution Spaces
+# 2D Car Optimization Sandbox

 ## About the project